 Executives: Is Traveling to Rehab a Good Idea?

-Acknowledging your addiction and deciding to seek professional treatment are important first steps for successful recovery.
+Acknowledging your addiction and deciding to seek professional treatment are important first steps for a successful recovery.
 The next step is deciding if traveling to rehab or staying local is right for you.

 As an executive, confidentiality, and privacy are paramount.
 You’d prefer to share your upcoming rehab with a select few.
 Traveling away from your work location for executive rehab may be the best way to discreetly take care of your addiction, even when treatment takes some time.